tendermint/spec/rfc/001-truncated-block-history.md

 * Block time (Tendermint): already implemented as a genesis parameter `consensus_params.block.time_iota_ms`.

 * Block retention (Tendermint): implement as a new genesis parameter `consensus_params.block.retention` (default 0, i.e. all), and add a local configuration option `consensus.prune_blocks` (default off) that allows node operators to either enable or disable block pruning on a per-node basis but not control the number of blocks to retain.
-Should be at least 2, since the current and previous blocks are required for progress.
+Must be at minimum 2, since the current and previous blocks are required for progress, but should be longer than unbonding time.

 * Snapshot interval (SDK): implement as a new genesis parameter `app_state.snapshots.interval` (default 0, i.e. disabled).
 This should be lower than the block retention, to allow state synced nodes to catch up via block replay.